Accoutrements

 What is the weight of freedom?

-Jackie Wang is a scholar, abolitionist, poet, multimedia artist, and assistant professor at The New School.
-She is the author of Carceral Capitalism (Semiotext(e), 2018) and the poetry collection The Sunflower Cast a Spell to Save Us from the Void (Nightboat Books, 2021).
+Jackie Wang is a poet, scholar, and multimedia artist.
+She is the author of Carceral Capitalism (Semiotext(e), 2018); the poetry collection The Sunflower Cast a Spell to Save Us from the Void (Nightboat Books, 2021), which was a finalist for the National Book Award; and Alien Daughters Walk Into the Sun (Semiotext(e), 2023).